edgesec-org/edgesec-org/README.md

 ## EdgeSec OÜ

-Open Source software for Edge Security
+We are an Estonian organization developing open source software for Edge Computing and IoT Security.

 See [EdgeCA](https://edgeca.org), our ephemeral, in-memory CA providing service mesh machine